'Let the good times roll': billionaire Elon Musk tweets on first morning as new Twitter boss | Business

 'Let the good times roll': billionaire Elon Musk tweets on first morning as new Twitter boss

+Let the good times roll, billionaire Elon Musk tweeted on Friday, hours after he acquired Twitter for a whopping USD 44 billion and started off as the social media giants new owner by firing its top executives, including CEO Parag Agrawal.The bird is freed, Musk had tweeted on Friday after completing the takeover of Twitter and sacking its four top executives, including Agrawal, legal executive Vijaya Gadde, Chief Financial Officer Ned Segal and General Counsel Sean Edgett.Spoiler Alert.

-''Let the good times roll'', billionaire Elon Musk tweeted on Friday, hours after he completed his acquisition of Twitter for a whopping USD 44 billion and started off as the social media giant's new owner by firing its top executives, including CEO Parag Agrawal.
+''Let the good times roll'', billionaire Elon Musk tweeted on Friday, hours after he acquired Twitter for a whopping USD 44 billion and started off as the social media giant's new owner by firing its top executives, including CEO Parag Agrawal.

 ''Spoiler Alert.
 Let the good times roll,'' Musk, 51, tweeted early Friday morning after ending Thursday night with his acquisition of Twitter.